A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Baumslag-Solitar groups

 \normalfont There are also groups known as generalized Baumslag-Solitar groups \cite{DELGADO2011398}.
-Most of these are non-amenable, and so will have infinite dimensional box spaces, but considering these groups leads to at least one more interesting example.
+Most of these are non-amenable, and so will have infinite dimensional box spaces, but their consideration leads to at least one more interesting example.